All Products

 region = 'cn-hangzhou'

-# The AccessKey of an Alibaba Cloud account has permissions to access all APIs.
-We recommend that you use a RAM user for API access or daily O&M.
+# An AccessKey pair provides full API access.
+For security purposes, we recommend that you use a RAM user for API access and daily O&M.

-# We strongly recommend that you do not save your AccessKey ID and AccessKey secret in your project code.
-This can lead to an AccessKey leak and threaten the security of all resources in your account.
+# Do not hard-code your AccessKey ID and AccessKey secret in your code.
+This may lead to AccessKey leakage and compromise the security of all resources in your account.

-# This example shows how to use the Credentials SDK to read the AccessKey from environment variables for identity verification.
+# This example shows how to use the Credentials SDK to read the AccessKey from environment variables for authentication.

 cred = CredClient()